iLeonidze/fg_autobot/README.md

 1. Navigate to repo in CMD
 1. `git reset --hard HEAD`
 1. `git pull`
-1. `python3 -m pip install -r requirements.txt`
+1. `python3 -m pip install -I -r requirements.txt`

 ## How to uninstall
 1. Navigate to repo in CMD